 With custodial wallets, your funds are in the possession of a third party.
 You can think of this like a bank: when you deposit and store your money, the bank is securing it for you so that you don’t have to take on the risk of storing it yourself.
-In this case, you will not have access to your private keys, as you are delegating custody of your funds to the crypto exchange.
+In this case, you will not have access to the private keys, as you are delegating custody of your funds to the custodian.

 Many popular crypto exchanges offer custodial accounts, such as Binance and Coinbase.
-It is recommended to check with your wallet provider to see if they have any insurance or guarantees when storing your funds, should something happen to the exchange.
+It is recommended to review the wallet provider’s terms and conditions to understand what protections, if any, may apply to your funds should something happen to the exchange.

 Custodial wallet benefits

 Outsource the burden of storing your crypto to a third party

 No need to worry about losing your private keys

 Custodial wallet risks

 Hacks targeting third party storage can result in loss of some or all of your funds

 Third parties may prevent you from accessing your funds if they go under

 If you prefer to have total control over your funds, then non-custodial wallets may be the choice for you.